-The purpose of this appendix is to provide an overview of care, support, and reporting options, including confidential resources and options for reporting Prohibited Conduct to the police and/or the University.1 The University has developed a "You Are Not Alone" guide that highlights the areas addressed in this appendix, but this appendix serves as the comprehensive resource.
+The purpose of this appendix is to provide an overview of care, support, and reporting options, including confidential resources and options for reporting Prohibited Conduct to the police and/or the University.

+The University has developed the Complainant "You Are Not Alone" Guide and a separate Respondent Resource Guide that highlight the areas addressed in this appendix, but this appendix serves as the comprehensive resource.